Ivoox

 iVoox is a podcast and radio platform in Spanish.
 The third most used podcast app in Spain, after YouTube and Spotify.
 It was founded in 2010 by Juan Ignacio Solera at Grupo Intercom.

 Services

 iVoox offers mainly Spanish-speaking content and most of its users are based in Spain.
 The portal offers audio files free of charge, which can be accessed via the website or via an application for mobile devices.
 There is also the possibility of podcast creation, as long as you have your own account for the publication of content.

 iVoox is using ads, and a subscription fee can be activated to subscribe some podcasts.

-During the COVID-19 pandemic in Spain, the site experienced a boom in podcasts.